IshidaMotohiro/RMeCab/README.md

 ### how to use neologd with RMeCab

-edit /usr/local/etc/mecabrc or copy the file to your homefold as .mecabrc
+open /usr/local/etc/mecabrc or copy the file to your home folder as .mecabrc and edit as follows.

 ```
 ;